Want a bigger reach and better engagements?

 Providing customer service on social media is fundamental to online business.
 It increases the level of customer satisfaction and decreases the cost for your entire customer service.

-But depending on your customer services, your brand image and reputation can vary.
+But depending on your customer service, your brand image and reputation can vary.
 Make sure you take care of your customers as if you meet them in person.

 192. Respond as quickly as possible